dev-chenxing/mwse-modding-tutorial/docs/2_crafting_framework_recipes.md

 ## Function Arguments

 Now let's look back at the `initalizedCallback` function that we copied from the MWSE doc.
-You'll notice there is this `e` inside the parentheses.
+You'll notice there is an `e` inside the parentheses.
 This is a function argument, specifically event data.

-Event data is defined by MWSE and you can look them up in the [MWSE doc events page](https://mwse.github.io/MWSE/events/absorbedMagic/).
+Event data is defined by MWSE and you can look them up in the [MWSE doc events pages](https://mwse.github.io/MWSE/events/absorbedMagic/).
 Here `@param` is a tag to specify the types of the parameters of a function.
 So here, parameter `e` is of type `initializedEventData`.

 And we want to specify the parameter for function `registerBushcraftingRecipe()` as well.
 But the `Ashfall:ActivateBushcrafting:Registered` event is not added by MWSE.
-It is added by Crafting Framework and Ashfall.
+It is added by Crafting Framework (CF) and Ashfall.

 The documentation for them isn't great yet.
 The best place to ask questions about CF will be over at the #crafting-framework channel in the [Morrowind Modding Community discord server](https://discord.me/mwmods).

 Alternatively, you can just search the script.
-You can find the event data type here `CraftingFramework\components\MenuActivator.lua`.
-So the event data is of type `CraftingFramework.MenuActivator.RegisteredEvent` and it has a menuActivator field.
+You can find the event data type in `CraftingFramework\components\MenuActivator.lua`.
+The event data is of type `CraftingFramework.MenuActivator.RegisteredEvent` and it has a menuActivator field.
 Copy this over to our script.

 ```Lua
 --- @param e CraftingFramework.MenuActivator.RegisteredEvent